 At Brookville Animal Hospital basic grooming services include bathing, brushing the coat, and trimming the nails.
 Haircuts and trims, deshedding, nail Dremeling, dental cleaning, and other services are also available at competitive prices.
-Jennifer Tribolet is our certified pet groomer.
+Kelli Lysek is our groomer.
 She loves to groom all breeds of dogs and cats.
 She has nine years of grooming experience.

 In the event of an emergency during our normal office hours, please call ahead if possible and proceed directly to our practice.
 After hours, we can be reached at our regular phone number to handle emergencies.
 The veterinarian may provide advice, arrange to meet at our office, or refer you to a 24-hour emergency clinic in the case that continual supervision is necessary.
 These facilities include:

 - VCA Aurora Animal Hospital in Aurora - (630) 301-6100

 - Arboretum View Animal Hospital in Downers Grove - (630) 963-0424

 Brookville Animal Hospital is equipped to perform many tests in-house so that results are provided in only a few minutes.
 We also use the services of referral labs when more extensive tests are necessary; results from these facilities are usually returned within 24 hours.